My paternal family in 1939 (my father is the little boy on the front!)

 My father loved documenting everything and everyone in our lives.
 As a result, there was a room full of photo albums in my parents’ home.
 Dad always ordered duplicate photos to gift to every person that had the good fortune of appearing in any of his pictures (as in everyone we knew!).

-When the time came to move the collected photo albums, the cost of this adventure was over $2,000.
-But the process of selecting the pictures that best represented our life history together could not be rushed.
+When the time came to move the photo albums, the cost of this adventure was over $2,000.
+But the process of selecting the pictures to best represent our life history together was impossible to rush.
 I knew this, and I paid that money with joy.

 A Longer Process Than Anticipated